drdaemos/xc5-docs/en/basics/new_form/from-fields.md

 ### Frontend validation

-Frontend validation must be defined for selected constraints, if so it will be invoked automaticly
+Frontend validation must be defined for selected constraints, if so it will be invoked automaticly.
+You can use only constraint with `message` option defined in backend.

 {% raw %}```js
 Vue.validator('NotBlank', function (value, rule) {